 Psalm 4:4 ESV / “Be angry, and do not sin; ponder in your own hearts on your beds, and be silent.”

 If you’re angry, go sit on your bed, think about your own heart, and be quiet!

 I love that – God invented time out.

 Taking a few moments to get myself under control in prayer always changes my attitude, setting aside my selfishness, exchanging it for God’s peace.Temper Tantrums?
 Psalm 4:4 - God invents time out.
 Go sit on your bed & search your own… Click To Tweet

-When I sit in quiet and reflect, I’m reminded how God loves them, to see another perspective, consider how to solve the conflict over being right.
+When I quietly sit and reflect, God reminds me how He loves them and His perspective.
+He shows me how to solve the conflict over being right.

 It sounds too good to be true.
 Just pray?

 It’s where I start.
 Prayer opens my heart to hearing God.
 Then through scripture, His wisdom reaches into my life: guiding, convicting, changing.

 In this communion with Him, we are granted His peace.